Normalised/angular-iron/readme.md

 ```

 Finally, there is a preliminary implementation of a generic directive 'fe-shirt' which can be used if your directive
-template just uses data straight from state and doesn't do anything else like invoking actions.
+template only uses data straight from state and doesn't do anything else like invoking actions.

 The simplest form for fe-shirt is :